dcl-2017-04/curriculum/docs/vis-annotation.md

 # Annotations <small class='communicate'>[communicate]</small>
 <small>(Builds on: [Visualisation basics (2)](vis-basics-2.md))</small>

-Visualising strings can be challenging because they almost invariables seem to end up plotted on top of each other.
-This section gives you helpful tools for drawing strings on your plots.
+Adding strings to a plot is challenging because they almost invariably seem to end up plotted on top of each other.
+This section gives you a few helpful tools for adding strings to a plot without generating a giant hairball.

 ## Readings